Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: Problem statement

-The existence of the probabilistic constraint \eqref{eq:contextual_chance_constraint_V} introduces significant complexity to solving problem \ref{eq:prob_orig}.
+The existence of the chance constraint \eqref{eq:contextual_chance_constraint_V} introduces significant complexity to solving problem \ref{eq:prob_orig}.
 It is crucial to notice that the constraint \eqref{eq:contextual_chance_constraint_V} is not a general chance constraint, which involves random variables whose probability distribution is independent of other variables.
 Constraint \eqref{eq:contextual_chance_constraint_V} involves a conditional probability, and therefore \eqref{eq:contextual_chance_constraint_V} can also be called a \emph{contextual chance constraint} \cite{Rahimian}.
-An optimization problem incorporating contextual chance constraints poses at least the same level of difficulty as those with general chance constraints.
-To effectively solve problem \ref{eq:prob_orig}, an understanding of the conditional probability of $\bm{\mathrm{X}}_k$ given $\bm{\mathrm{X}}_0=\bm{\mathrm{x}}_0$ is imperative.
+An optimization problem incorporating contextual chance constraints is at least as difficult as one with general chance constraints.
+To effectively solve problem \ref{eq:prob_orig}, an understanding of the conditional probability of $\bm{\mathrm{X}}_k$ given $\rho_{k-1}$ is imperative.

+Optimization problems with chance constraints can be addressed using \emph{sample average approximation} (SAA) methods \cite{Luedtke, Pena} or \emph{scenario approach} (SA) \cite{Calafiore:2006, Campi:2008, Campi:2011}.
+These methods are collectively referred to as \textit{traditional sample-based methods} here.
+Traditional sample-based methods are distribution-free, i.e. they do not require explicit probability distribution.
+Instead, they leverage a dataset of available historical observations of the uncertainties to approximately solve the chance-constrained optimization problems.
+In this context, ``distribution-free" means that these methods can handle uncertainties with any probability distribution, as long as the collected data is available.
+However, this introduces a significant limitation when applying traditional sample-based methods to problems involving contextual chance constraints, as the dataset must be sampled from the underlying probability distribution.
+In the following, we highlight this limitation by analyzing the statistical properties of the dataset obtained in the addressed problem with contextual chance constraints.